ForbesLindesay/atdatabases/docs/mysql-guide-query.md

 ---
-id: pg-guide-query
+id: mysql-guide-query
-title: Querying Postgres Databases in Node.js
+title: Querying MySQL Databases in Node.js
-sidebar_label: Querying Postgres
+sidebar_label: Querying MySQL
 ---

 This guide will cover creating a table and performing basic CRUD (create, read, update, delete) operations on it.
-You should make sure you read [Setup & Installation](pg-guide-setup.md) and [Managing Connections](pg-guide-connections.md) first.
+You should make sure you read [Setup & Installation](mysql-guide-setup.md) and [Managing Connections](mysql-guide-connections.md) first.

 ## Creating a table

-In a production app, you should use [migrations](pg-migrations.md) to manage your database schema, but to get started, you can create a table directly using the `@databases/pg` API:
+In a production app this isn't a great way to manage your schema, but to get started, you can create a table directly using the `@databases/mysql` API:

 ```typescript
 import db, {sql} from './databases';